RandomFractals/CyberDash/README.md

 # Hashtags only filter match toggle
 HASHTAGS_FILTER=true

+# Name of the blacklist Twitter list to skip tweets from
+BLACKLIST=bots

-# Required minimum followers to process a matching tweet
+# Minimum followers to RT a tweet from 'unknown' user
 MIN_FOLLOWERS=50000

-# Name of the blacklist to skip tweets from
+# Skip tweets from tweeps with these many friends
-BLACKLIST=bots
+MAX_FRIENDS=20000

 # Twitter bot API keys
 CONSUMER_KEY=